-• CLASSES
+•CLASSES

-The course is organized around daily lectures as per the time table scheduled via online mode.
+The course is organized around daily lectures as per the time table scheduled.
 Students will be given readings and other e-materials each week to help them follow the course content.
 These materials will be discussed in class in detail.